BarthPaleologue/WebTide/README.md

 WebTide is an ocean simulation based on [Jerry Tessendorf's paper](https://people.computing.clemson.edu/~jtessen/reports/papers_files/coursenotes2004.pdf), implemented on WebGPU with BabylonJS.

 This was my final project for the INF585 "Computer Animation" course at École Polytechnique.
+The report is online [on my blog](https://barthpaleologue.github.io/Blog/posts/ocean-simulation-webgpu/).

 An online demo is available [here](https://barthpaleologue.github.io/WebTide/).